-We own various trademark registrations and applications, and unregistered trademarks, including SIMPLE AntibodyTM, NHance®, ABDEGTM and our corporate logo and are authorized to use POTELLIGENT® by Kyowa Hakko Kirin Co.
-Ltd. We have a European Community Trademark and have a U.S. trademark registration for the arGEN-X name and a European Community Trademark for the argenx name.
+We own various trademark registrations and applications, and unregistered trademarks, including SIMPLE Antibody[TM], NHance[®], ABDEG[TM] and our corporate logo and are authorized to use POTELLIGENT[®] by Kyowa Hakko Kirin Co.
+Ltd. We have a U.S. trademark registration for the arGEN-X name and a European Community Trademark for the stylized arGEN-X name.
 The name is also the subject of a number of domain name registrations.
 All other trade names, trademarks and service marks of other companies appearing in this prospectus are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the [®] and [TM] symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend to use or display other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.